Why applicant resume screening is important

 After you’ve read the cover letter, performed an initial resume scan and analyzed skills, qualifications and employment history, you can then decide if you want to move the applicant on to a phone screening or interview.
 Once you’ve made your selections from the stack, be sure to file away other impressive resumes for later.
 They may be a good fit for another opportunity in the future.

 These six steps will help you learn how to review resumes efficiently so you can quickly recognize which applicants are the best fit and move along to the next part of the hiring process.
+When you sponsor your job on Indeed, we do some of the hard work upfront by only showing you candidates who meet your minimum criteria.
+You can then review their application and resume to decide if they’d be a good fit.
+If not, we won’t charge you for that unwanted application.*

 Using an applicant tracking system for automatic resume screening